We hire musicians and dancers to perform in long-term and residential care facilities across Northeast Indiana.

 The Banjo Band is trio including musicians Sam Tash, Paul Creager, and Jan Roberts.
 They perform music from the 1900’s to the 1930’s with an emphasis on jazz and ragtime music.
 The ensemble started performing with AUI in 1989 and is very grateful for the opportunity to enrich the lives of their audience members.

-Bob and Debbie specialize in country music and guitar strumming.
-Their musical range also includes religious, pop, and oldies hits.
-Bob has over 30 years of music experience as a professional singer and worship team member.
-Now together with his fiancé, they hope to share their love of music and fun with others.
+Bob specializes in country music and guitar strumming.
+His musical range also includes religious, pop, and oldies hits.
+He has over 30 years of music experience as a professional singer and worship team member.
+He loves sharing his love of music and fun with others.

 The Bottom of the Barrel